 - I can see you are scared.
 Why don’t you bring your favorite stuffed animal (doll, toy) with you?
 You can hold it close while you are at the dentist office.

-Some anxiety about going to the dentist office is normal.
+Some dental anxiety in children about going to the dentist office is normal.
 We do our best to make your child’s experience positive.
 If you are unable to calm your child and feel your child’s anxiety is more serious, please consult with a mental health professional that specializes in working with children.

 If you are ready to choose a team of pediatric dental specialists that offer state-of-the-art treatment and highly personalized care, contact Frisco Kid’s Dentistry by Online Appointment Request or call 214 618 5200.